 A standard small lime — the key lime or Persian lime variety sold at Whole Foods, Trader Joe’s, and grocery stores across America — measures approximately 4 to 5 cm in diameter at its widest cross-section.
 A large walnut in its shell from any American grocery store also measures approximately 4 to 5 cm at its widest point — making both a colorful, organic, and kitchen-accessible 5 cm reference.

 How long is 5 cm in fingers compared to fruit?
 Place any small lime or large walnut on your outstretched palm.
 That round object sitting in your hand — measured across its widest diameter — is almost exactly 5 cm.
-The most vitamin-C-rich and nutritionally wholesome 5 cm reference available in any American kitchen fruit bowl or nut bowl.

 Width of Two Adult Fingers Together

 The combined width of an index finger and middle finger placed flat and side by side on any surface measures approximately 3 to 4 cm per finger, with two fingers combined reaching approximately 3.5 to 5 cm for most average American adults.
-The index and middle finger width together is one of the most reliable built-in body-based 5 cm estimation methods available.

 How long is 5 cm in fingers using your own hand?
 Place your index and middle fingers flat side by side on any surface.
 That combined two-finger width is approximately 3.5 to 5 cm for most American adults — a built-in body ruler you carry everywhere, use immediately, and never need to charge or find in a drawer.